Making Content Accessible

 outline_node = child.node.parent

-For the focus example, the focus outline of an <a> element becomes red:
+For the focus example, the focus outline of an <a> element becomes thicker and red, as in Figure 6.

 As with dark mode, focus outlines are a case where adding an accessibility feature meant generalizing existing browser features to make them more powerful.
 And once they were generalized, this generalized form can be made accessible to web page authors, who can use it for anything they like.